CLOSER was recently commissioned by the Economic and Social Research Council to carry out a review of available training for longitudinal researchers.

 My hope is that through the findings in this review and with the development of the CLOSER Learning Hub my little Renault will accelerate, giving me the space required to support people at earlier stages – especially if they don’t have a Diane.

-Read the summary of CLOSER’s review of quantitative analytical training needs for users of longitudinal studies report.
+- Executive summary: CLOSER’s review of quantitative analytical training needs for users of longitudinal studies report [PDF]

 Dr Jane Maddock is a Postdoctoral Research Associate at CLOSER.
 Follow her at @JaneMaddockPhD.